 The short version.

-In short, the energy efficiency of x86 computer has increased so much since the recession that maintaining older computers will cost us more in operating expenses than a rip and replace to newer hardware.
-The article is several pages, so we put together an infographic to show the benefits here.
+In short, the energy efficiency of x86 computers has increased so much since the recession that maintaining older computers will cost us more in operating expenses than a rip and replace to newer hardware.

 The longer version – Now with Supercomputers!